5cover/psdc/docs/Scratch.md

 Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?

 One think certain, I'm gonna need A LOT of tests.

-## Improve formatting of composite values

-Array and structure values can be formatted to quite lengthy strings.

-Solutions:

-- Use only the alais name when available
-- For sturct and arrays, split the value across multiple lines.